reconmap/documentation/index.md

 # Open-source pentesting management and reporting platform

-**Reconmap** is an open source security tool for InfoSec professionals that allows you to plan, execute and document pentest and reconnaissance projects for multiple targets and clients.
+**Reconmap** is an open source collaboration platform for InfoSec professionals that allows them to plan, execute and document reconnaissance and penetration test projects for multiple targets and clients.